jonathan-vella/microsoft-sovereign-cloud-brain-trek/docs/level-200/lab-02-azure-arc-onboarding.md

 # Lab 2: Azure Arc Onboarding

+{: .warning }
+> **🚧 Lab Under Development**
+> This lab content is complete but hands-on exercises are currently being validated and refined.
+> **Expected Release:** Q1 2026
+> You can review the lab steps and prepare your environment in advance.

+{: .warning }
+> **🚧 Lab Under Development**
+> This lab content is complete but hands-on exercises are currently being validated and refined.
+> **Expected Release:** Q1 2026
+> You can review the lab steps and prepare your environment in advance.

+{: .warning }
+> **🚧 Lab Under Development**
+> This lab content is complete but hands-on exercises are currently being validated and refined.
+> **Expected Release:** Q1 2026
+> You can review the lab steps and prepare your environment in advance.

 > **📊 Visual Reference: Asset 39 - Lab Architecture Progression**
 > *Placeholder - See docs/assets/images/README.md#asset-39*
 > Shows Lab 2 adding management plane layer - Arc integration enabling centralized governance and monitoring on Lab 1 cluster.